 Rini lives in Zoetermeer with his wife Patricia and their children Bo and Bas.
 Together with Patricia he is co-founder of Logeerplezier foundation.
 This foundation provides holiday accommodation and weekend stays for families with a disabled child.
 His hobbies are soccer, skiing, fitness, running and enjoying life.

 Rini studied computer science at Delft University of Technology (graduated in 1995), holds a Ph.D. in Technology Management from Eindhoven University of Technology (PhD in 2000) and has been a part-time full professor in global software engineering at Delft University of Technology since 2010.

-In his working life, Rini was a filling shift manager at Hoogvliet supermarket, night auditor at Baron Hotel Zoetermeer, senior quality engineer at Schlumberger / Tokheim, department manager at Fraunhofer IESE, principal consultant at CMG / LogicaCMG / CGI, and CTO at Mavim.
+In his working life, Rini was a senior quality engineer at Schlumberger / Tokheim, department manager at Fraunhofer IESE, principal consultant at CMG / LogicaCMG / CGI, and CTO at Mavim.

-Since 2010 he is CTO at Prowareness We-On, strategic consultant at DEVON and professor at Delft University of Technology.
+Since 2010 he fills the CTO role at Prowareness We-On, works as strategic consultant for DEVON and is a part-time full professor at the Delft University of Technology.

 Book Rini for a lecture at your event?
 Or do you have some other question?
 Get in touch to discuss possibilities.